 Personal emails and letters from board members and presidents are common choices.

-But you can also send it from someone closer to your organization’s daily work, like a volunteer coordinator, to help re-enforce how donations are put into action.
+But you can also send it from someone closer to your organization’s daily work, like a volunteer coordinator, to help reinforce how donations are put into action.

 Another option is to have a fellow donor say thank you.

 However, this should probably be a long-time, high-level donor with some name recognition in your organization.
-This can help build a sense of community among your donors and can be a powerful way to nudge your mid-level donors towards joining your major donor ranks!
+This can help build a sense of community among your donors and can be a powerful way to nudge your mid-level donors toward joining your major donor ranks.

 Don’t close the door.